praveens-git-bit/PreDay_Ignite2024/Exercise5.md

-### Task 5.2: Analyze/discover patterns, identify anomalies and outliers using Copilot
+### Task 5.2: Analyze and discover patterns, identify anomalies and outliers using Copilot

 Kusto Query Language is a powerful tool.
 In this scenario KQL is used to explore Contoso’s data, discover patterns, identify anomalies and outliers, create statistical modeling, and more.